divakaivan/vibe-check-it/README.md

 How many times have you asked ChatGPT a question, received an answer, then asked “Are you sure?” - only for ChatGPT to give a different response?
 This package is designed for exactly those moments.

-**vibe-check-it** is a lightweight Python utility that uses GPT-5 to verify the correctness of your vibe functions' outputs.
-Pass any function call and its result, and it will ask the AI, “Are you sure this output is correct?” - returning a Python boolean (`True` or `False`).
+**vibe-check-it** is a lightweight Python utility that uses the coolest AI on the block - GPT-5 to verify the correctness of your vibe functions' outputs.
+Pass any function with inputs for it, and `vibe-check-it` will ask GPT-5, *"Are you sure this output is correct?"* - returning a boolean (`True` or `False`).

 ---